Kinoma/KPR-examples/README.md

 <x-app-info id="somafmremote.example.kinoma.marvell.com"><span class="mobileSample mediaSample uiSample networkSample"></span></x-app-info>

-This mobile framework phone application streams live radio from the SomaFM service and can be used to remotely control the SomaFM player application.
+This MobileFramework phone application streams live radio from the SomaFM service and can be used to remotely control the somafm-player application.
 Using KPR DIAL, this example discovers the SomaFM player application running on Kinoma Create and can change channels and the volume level remotely.
-Channels are selected using a touch controlled scrolling tuner.
+Channels are selected using a touch-controlled scrolling tuner.
 A music artist image collage is displayed and updated on track changes.
-This example demonstrates how to use KPR media to play HTTP streams, build custom UI elements with canvas, use a proxy handler to fetch data from a web service, and use KPR effects and layers to implement an animated image collage.
+This example demonstrates how to use KPR media to play HTTP streams, build custom UI elements with HTML Canvas, use a proxy handler to fetch data from a web service, and use KPR effects and layers to implement an animated image collage.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***